Frequently when looking up motorcycle specs, you see engine displacement along with bore and stroke.

 That’s great, but who revs up to 8,500 rpm every day?
 Maybe some people do, but you’d be breaking most speed limits when you’re there.
 And that’s just the beginning of the torque party.

-Why is this?
+Why and how does the R1 perform moderately at low RPM, but so well at high RPM?
 Well, you might have to ask an engine designer or professional tuner.
 Many factors are in play.
-A few of the ones I’ve come across are:
+A few commonly cited ones are:

 So as with all aspects of engine design, balancing engine displacement with bore and stroke is something designers think about a lot.